SPECIALTY PROGRAMMING

 GLOBAL CERTIFICATION - Diplôme d'Études en Langue Française

-REQUIREMENTS: Students must be registered in FLA 30-1, FLA 30-2, FSL 30 or FSL 30IB and attend the FLEX sessions offered for DELF preparation.
+REQUIREMENTS: Students must be registered in FLA 30-1, FLA 30-2, FSL 30 or FSL 30IB and attend the REACH sessions offered for DELF preparation.

 LTCHS BILINGUAL CERTIFICATE